bitovi/academy/src/react/10-context-hooks.md

 The example above demonstrates the simplest use-case for context, but often times developers will organize their providers to abstract away a lot of the boilerplate.
 Exposing your Context object directly can also result in more complex code and even more complex maintenance, as the consuming code is accessing the data directly.
 By creating wrappers for the `Provider` component and `useContext` hook, you can control exactly what data each component is using, thereby reducing code complexity and simplifying maintenance.

-Let us consider a more complex situation: Global styles. take a look at how we might refactor the `ThemeContext` so that it's wrapped in it's own custom component:
+Let us consider a more complex situation: Global styles. take a look at how we might refactor the `ThemeContext` so that it’s wrapped in it’s own custom component:

 ```jsx
 import React, { createContext } from 'react';